My Son

 Story Breakdown

 The plot weaves a complex web of mystery and suspense.
 When a man's only son goes missing, he travels to the town where his ex-wife lives in search of answers.
 To play a man whose life is clouded by mystery, McAvoy will not be given a script of dialogue.
-Information is revealed strategically, keeping viewers engaged as they piece together clues alongside the protagonist.
+Information is revealed strategically, keeping viewers engaged as they piece together clues alongside James McAvoy.
 The narrative maintains momentum through well-timed revelations and unexpected turns.

 Narrative Structure